APPLY. ADVANCE. AWARD. ACHIEVE.

 Upon the completion of the first round evaluation period, judges will select 25 semifinalists to advance in the competition.
 Once the semifinalists have been identified, they will be given the opportunity to update their application and the associated financial model from the prior round.

-In addition, selected companies may be required to provide additional materials such as a pitch deck and answers to questions related to performance-period expectations.
-Optional submission material includes recommendations from advisers or industry experts.
+In addition, selected companies may be required to provide additional materials such as a pitch deck and narrative surrounding the judges' feedback provided to the company.
 The information requested during this round will be clearly communicated to the semifinalists, and is at the discretion of the ACA.
 Semifinalists will be given one to two weeks to submit the requested materials.

-During the finalist, companies will use their semifinal business plan submissions as the basis for a live pitch in front of a final judging panel.
+During the finalist round, companies will use their semifinal business plan submissions, including their pitch deck, as the basis for a live pitch in front of a final judging panel.
 The pitch presentation will be followed by an interactive period during which the judges provide feedback and/or ask questions to further evaluate the company’s proposal.

 FULFILLMENT AND COMMERCIALIZATION